 Infants and Toddlers

 Infants and toddlers should not enter spas.
 Small children are still developing the ability to regulate internal body temperature, and infants, particularly have a small body mass compared to body surface area.
 Hot water also could cause hyperthermia, and a spa seat is not designed for a small child to sit properly to keep their head above water.
-For more information on infants, see the CDC Guidance titled “Breastfeeding in Pools & Hot Tubs/Spas”: https://www.cdc.gov/healthywater/swimming/swimmers/breastfeeding-in-pools.html

 6.4.2.2.5 Diaper-Changing Station Signage